springernature/sushi/readme.md

     `http://counter5.springernature.app/reports/`

 Data can be retrieved by posting a valid SUSHI request by providing the mandatory fields.

 In order to retrieve data for your organisation you need to know the Springer Nature Business Partner ID of the organisation, and set the 'customer_id' parameter accordingly (instead of 'BPID' in the above request)

-The api_key is 'C1UrvZ1891CwS2iUcPQizrCv25La2r3J' and is mandatory.
+The api_key is 'C1UrvZ1891CwS2iUcPQizrCv25La2r3J' and is also mandatory.

 The following report names are currently supported: